Spree (river): Navigation

 Small craft, such as punts, are widely used in wetlands of the Spreewald.
-Larger craft can reach as far upstream as Leibsch, although the upper reaches are relatively shallow and are generally only used by leisure craft.
+Larger craft can reach as far upstream as Leibsch, although the upper reaches are relatively shallow and are generally used only by leisure craft.
 Some intermediate reaches are unnavigable and by-passed by canals.

 For a stretch of about 20 km east of and flowing through Fürstenwalde, the river forms part of the Oder-Spree Canal.
 On this reach, and on the reach west of the confluence with the River Dahme at Köpenick, the river forms part of secondary commercial link between Berlin and the River Oder and hence Poland.
 The canal diverges from the Spree just east of Fürstenwalde and later joins the River Dahme at the (lake) Seddinsee.

 In Berlin, the Spree forms part of a dense network of navigable waterways, many of which are artificial, and which provide a wide choice of routes.
-Several important commercial harbours can be found on this network, and tugs and barges move sand, grain, bricks, and beer.
+Several important commercial harbors can be found on this network, and tugs and barges move sand, grain, bricks, and beer.
 Tour boats tour the central section of the Spree and its adjoining waterways on a frequent basis.